-The hygiene centre at Dental Perfection is focused on maintaining the health of your gums and teeth.
+Our oral hygiene centre is focused on maintaining the health of your gums and teeth.

 What causes bad breath?